alexschroeter/DBlink/README.md

 ### UV / PIP

 1. Setup the virtual environment of your choice.
+Python 3.10 is needed for recent PyTorch using AMD GPUs.

     `uv venv --python 3.10` or `python -m venv .venv`